I’m not happy with my March SAT score. What do I do?

 Summer is thought of by parents, students, and teachers alike as a time for rest and relaxation, free from the stresses and commitments of the academic year.
 However, for students entering the junior year of high school, it is also a window of opportunity to begin SAT and ACT test prep.

-ACT vs. SAT: Which One Should You Take?
+ACT vs. SAT: Which Test Should You Take?

 The truth is, colleges don’t prefer one test over the other.
 Both the ACT and SAT are similar in terms of content but differ in pacing and style.
 So, it’s important to pick the one that puts your best foot forward – and focus only on that one.